aneldev/dyna-job-queue/README.md

 A Job Queue.

-Push your jobs there and the `.onJob` will be called where it is possible.
+Add your jobs there and the `.onJob` will be called whenever is possible.

-Only on job will be in progress each time.
+Only one job will be in progress each time.

 # Usage

 ```
-import {DynaJobQueue} from '../src';
+import {DynaJobQueue} from 'dyna-job-queue';

 let queue = new DynaJobQueue();